Nev Fountain: Doctor Who

-Fountain is a fan of Doctor Who and has contributed to several audio dramas based on the programme.
+Fountain is a fan of Doctor Who and is the partner of Nicola Bryant who played Peri Brown in the series from 1984 to 1986.
+Fountain has contributed to several audio dramas based on the programme.
 His first licensed Doctor Who work was as script editor on the webcast Death Comes to Time.
 He has also written several Doctor Who audio plays for Big Finish Productions, including Omega, The Kingmaker, and Peri and the Piscon Paradox.
 In addition, he wrote the narration script for the DVD documentary "The Last Chance Saloon" about the casting of Sylvester McCoy in the role in 1987.
 He appears occasionally as a host or MC at Doctor Who conventions.

 In 2020, Radio Times announced that Fountain had adapted the audio story The Doomsday Contract for Big Finish, which had been originally pitched to the television series by comedy producer John Lloyd while Douglas Adams had been its script editor.

 Novelist

-Fountain is also a novelist, and has written three humorous detective books and one serious thriller.
-The detective books, collectively titled 'The Mervyn Stone Mysteries', were published by Big Finish in 2010 and recount the exploits of an ex-script editor of science fiction television series called Vixens from the Void.
+Fountain is also the author of several humorous detective novels and one serious thriller.

+His first three detective books, collectively titled 'The Mervyn Stone Mysteries', were published by Big Finish Productions in 2010 and recount the exploits of an ex-script editor of a science fiction television series called Vixens from the Void.
 Mervyn Stone encounters murders wherever he goes, whether it be a sci-fi convention (Geek Tragedy), the recording of a DVD commentary (DVD Extras Include: Murder) or the revival of the aforesaid television series (Cursed Among Sequels).
+He was played by John Banks in the audio adventure, The Axeman Cometh.
+In 2024 he launched a new detective series, 'The Kit Pelham Mysteries', that link to the Mervyn Stone series.
+The first volume, The Fan Who Knew Too Much, introduces Pelham, a podcaster and sci-fi superfan, who investigates the murder of her friend, also a podcaster, who promised to reveal secrets about Vixen from the Void, the TV show script-edited by Mervyn Stone.
+A second book, Lies and Dolls, was published in August 2025.

-The serious thriller is called Painkiller, published by Sphere, and recounts the story of Monica Wood, a woman suffering from chronic neuropathic pain who discovers her own suicide note in a drawer - but she cannot remember writing it.
+The serious thriller, published by Sphere as by "N.J.
+Fountain" is called Painkiller and recounts the story of Monica Wood, a woman suffering from chronic neuropathic pain who discovers her own suicide note in a drawer - but she cannot remember writing it.
+The audiobook version was performed by Nicola Bryant.